Title: All Along The Watchtower

 Or you could just say it works.
-Its kind of oddly, and darkly fun and weird in an amusing and entertaining way.
-Of course the two actors that portray the bothers on the small screen have a lot to do with it too.
+It’s kind of oddly, and darkly fun and weird in an amusing and entertaining way.
+Of course, the two actors that portray the brothers on the small screen have a lot to do with it too.
 Sam (Jared Padalecki), and Dean (Jensen Ackles) have great chemistry on screen and the dynamic between them simply works.
-Likewise the characters they portray have a winning dynamic too.
+Likewise, the characters they portray have a winning dynamic too.
 They make a great team with Sam as the more reasonable brains of the outfit, and Dean as the muscle, passion, and attitude.

 The show has an excellent record of reinventing itself at the right moment just as it seems to be getting stale and redundant.
-There has been several times when i was ready to drop it as a regular part of my weekly viewing, when it up and does something that compels me to give it another chance, and it has been doing that for 12 seasons.
+There have been several times when I was ready to drop it as a regular part of my weekly viewing when it up and does something that compels me to give it another chance, and it has been doing that for 12 seasons.
 That’s remarkable in any language.
-One of those times was just as they introduced Castiel (Misha Collins), who soon became one of my favorite things about the show , and one of he main reasons I kept coming back for more at the time.
-Its entirely possible the show’s creators are in league with forces beyond our understanding, or so it sometimes seems.
+One of those times was just as they introduced Castiel (Misha Collins), who soon became one of my favorite things about the show and one of the main reasons I kept coming back for more at the time.
+It’s entirely possible the show’s creators are in league with forces beyond our understanding, or so it sometimes seems.

 (*warning, spoilers follow*)